panglesd/slipshow/docs/grouping.rst

 Grouping
 ========

-The attribute (TODO: link) section explained how to give attributes to a single block.
+The :ref:`attributes section <attributes-ref:attributes>` explained how to give attributes to a single block.
 However, it did not explain how to give attributes to multiple blocks at the same time.

 This is because you cannot, what you can do is create a new block, that consists of a "group" of block.
 There are two main mechanisms for that.

 The first one is "indentation-based".
 The second one is pretty new, as far as I know, as it is a separator rather than a delimitor with a beginning and an end.

+.. _using-less-to-group:

 Using ``>``
 -----------